Nelson Baker: 1900 to 1936

 By 1901, the number of boys at the protectory had tripled to 385.
 At the orphanage, the total number of children doubled to 236.
 Bishop Charles H. Colton named Baker as vicar general of the diocese in 1904.
 During this time, Baker heard stories about infant remains being discovered in the local waterways.
 This prompted Baker in 1908 to found the OLV Infant Home for unwed mothers and abandoned infants.
 Baker kept a crib and a blanket outside the Infant Home for any mother who wanted to leave a child there during the night.

-In 1916, a fire cause severe damage at St. Patrick Church, making its long term use unfeasible.
+In 1916, a fire caused severe damage at St. Patrick Church, making its long term use unfeasible.
 In 1919, Baker opened Our Lady of Victory Maternity Hospital in Lackawanna.
 Baker by 1920 was ready to start construction of a replacement church for St. Patrick, a shrine to Our Lady of Victory.
 The Vatican in 1923 named Baker as a protonotary apostolic with the title of monsignor, an honor held by only five other priests in the United States at that time.
 In 1926, Our Lady of Victory Shrine was dedicated.
 Later that year, the pope named it as a minor basilica, the second one in the United States.

 With the beginning of the Great Depression in 1929, the OLV institutions started providing 450,000 meals to the hungry as well as shelters for the homeless.
 Boys staying at the institutions produced shoes and clothing for the poor.
 Baker also provided spiritual counseling for many non-Catholics visiting the OLV institutions in what became known as the Black Apostolate.
 By 1935, over 700 individuals had been baptised as Catholics under the apostolate.

 In early 1936, Baker's health started to deteriorate.
 Nelson Baker lapsed into a coma and died on July 29, 1936, in Lackawanna at age 94.